Understanding the golden thread

 The purpose of the ‘golden thread’ is to have the right information in order to understand the building and the steps needed to keep both the building and the people living in it safe.

-To ensure that dutyholders identify, understand, manage, and mitigate building safety risks throughout the building’s life-cycle, those responsible for building safety must now retain a ‘golden thread of information.’
+To ensure dutyholders identify, understand, manage and mitigate building safety risks throughout a higher-risk building’s life-cycle, those responsible for building safety must retain a ‘golden thread of information.’

-The purpose of the golden thread is to have the right information in order to understand the building and the steps needed to keep both the building and the people living in it safe.
+The purpose of the golden thread is to have the right information to understand the building and the steps needed to keep the building and people living in it safe.

 It will hold the information that those responsible for the building require, to:

 Having a golden thread means that those people responsible, will have easily accessible, reliable, up to date and accurate information.
-Without this information, it is very difficult to manage buildings safely, because the golden thread content is the information a dutyholder needs to enable them to both fulfil and demonstrate that they are carrying out their legal duties.
+Without this information, it is very difficult to manage buildings safely.
+This is because the thread content is information a dutyholder needs to enable them to fulfil and demonstrate that they are carrying out their legal duties.

-The introduction of a golden thread of information for buildings was a recommendation by Dame Judith Hackitt in her report, Building a safer future, to support duty-holders in designing, constructing and managing their buildings as holistic systems.
+The introduction of a golden thread of information was a recommendation in Dame Judith Hackitt’s report, Building a safer future.
+It is there to support duty-holders in designing, constructing and managing their higher-risk buildings as holistic systems.

-The golden thread involves keeping a digital record of crucial building information – starting from the design phase and continuing throughout the building’s life-cycle.
-The government has decided that the golden thread of a building’s information must be stored digitally, but this can be on multiple systems.
+It involves keeping a digital record of crucial building information – starting from design phase and continuing throughout a building’s life-cycle.
+The government decided that the thread must be stored digitally, but this can be on multiple systems.

 The golden thread comprises two parts: building work, and maintenance.
-This ensures that any modifications or enhancements to the building are accurately documented, and enables building owners to proactively identify potential risks or hazards and take corrective action.
+This ensures any modifications or enhancements to the building are accurately documented.
+It also enables building owners to proactively identify potential risks or hazards and take corrective action.

-The important bit is that those who are responsible for the building know where up-to-date information is and can give access to the people who need it.
-This includes anyone responsible for maintaining or working on the building and other relevant groups, such as residents and emergency responders.
+It’s important those responsible for the building know where up-to-date information is and can give access to others needing it.
+This includes anyone responsible for maintaining or working on the building and others, such as residents and emergency responders.

 When does the golden thread start?

-The golden thread needs to be created before building work starts and the information must be kept updated throughout the design and construction process (for example where – through the change control process – the plans for the building work are changed).
+The thread needs to be created before building work starts and must be updated throughout the design and construction process.
+For example where, through the change control process – the plans for the building work are changed.

-When the building work is completed, the golden thread must be handed over to the Accountable Person(s), who is responsible for the occupied building.
+When building work is completed, the thread must be handed to the Accountable Person(s) responsible for the occupied building.

-Crucially, by maintaining an accurate and up-to-date source for all building information you will ensure that building owners can better manage their buildings and optimise safety.
+Maintaining an accurate, up-to-date source of building information will ensure owners can better manage their buildings and optimise safety.

 So, remember your building’s information must be: